andyglick/java-errorprone-compiler-demo/README.md

 Why this project?
 -----------------

+current as of May 19 2018

-You might think that configuring yet another Java compiler in Maven would be trivial.
-I certainly expected it to be, but that turned out to be an unwarranted assumption, and given that I had spent much more time than I had anticipated, I thought that I would explain what I experienced so that others might gain from what I had stumbled upon.
+You might expect that configuring yet another Java compiler in Maven would be trivial.
+I certainly expected it to be, but that turned out to be an unwarranted assumption, and given that I had spent far more time than I had anticipated, I thought that I would explain what I experienced so that others might gain from what I had stumbled upon.